 “I am vegetarian.
 Do you have something without….. ”

 21. Download Google translate.

 Google Translate app is a great mobile app to carry around.
 You’ll need a data plan or wifi connection in order to use it on the road but it’s a good backup translator as you can speak your phrase into it and it will speak out the translation for the other person to hear.
 There is a camera feature also where you scan the menu or sign and it will offer translations of the word.
 Although it’s not always 100% accurate in translations.

 22. Take a food tour

 Food tours are a great way to break into and through the foreignness of a country’s food and I love them!
 These days I use them a lot to give me added information and to open my gastronomical palate more.
-Rather than stare at a mystery food and wonder what its ingredients are, you’ll have a guide shed insight into the choice flavors or street snacks a city has to offer.
+Rather than stare at a mystery food and wonder what the ingredients are, with food tours, you have a guide shed insight into the choice flavors or street snacks a city has to offer.
 You might also get a historical tour of the city and some sightseeing as you go from food vendor to food vendor.
 However, do not expect food tours to understand anything more than a casual vegetarian diet.

 23. Take a cooking class